projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 inside the hypervisor and from a VM:

 -  How ACRN hypervisor manages host memory (HPA/HVA)
--  How ACRN hypervisor manages SOS guest memory (HPA/GPA)
+-  How ACRN hypervisor manages the Service VM guest memory (HPA/GPA)
--  How ACRN hypervisor & SOS DM manage UOS guest memory (HPA/GPA)
+-  How ACRN hypervisor and the Service VM DM manage the User MV guest memory (HPA/GPA)

 Hypervisor Physical Memory Management
 *************************************

-In the ACRN, the HV initializes MMU page tables to manage all physical memory and then switches to the new MMU page tables.
-After MMU page tables are initialized at the platform initialization stage, no updates are made for MMU page tables except hv_access_memory_region_update is called.
+In ACRN, the HV initializes MMU page tables to manage all physical memory and then switches to the new MMU page tables.
+After MMU page tables are initialized at the platform initialization stage, no updates are made for MMU page tables except when hv_access_memory_region_update is called.
-However, the memory region updated by hv_access_memory_region_update must not be accessed by ACRN hypervisor in advance.
-Because access could make mapping in TLB and there is no TLB flush mechanism for ACRN hv memory.
+However, the memory region updated by hv_access_memory_region_update must not be accessed by the ACRN hypervisor in advance because access could make mapping in the TLB and there is no TLB flush mechanism for the ACRN HV memory.

 Hypervisor Physical Memory Layout - E820
 ========================================

-The ACRN hypervisor is the primary owner to manage system memory.
+The ACRN hypervisor is the primary owner for managing system memory.
-Typically the boot firmware (e.g., EFI) passes the platform physical memory layout - E820 table to the hypervisor.
+Typically, the boot firmware (e.g., EFI) passes the platform physical memory layout - E820 table to the hypervisor.
 The ACRN hypervisor does its memory management based on this table using 4-level paging.

 The BIOS/bootloader firmware (e.g., EFI) passes the E820 table through a multiboot protocol.
 This table contains the original memory layout for the platform.

 .. figure:: images/mem-image1.png